-Figure~\ref{fig:spectra} shows the time-averaged PSDs of GP300 and G@A, where the background noise contributions can be more clearly seen.
-For GP300, the PSD is mostly free of peaks, except in the 118--140~MHz range---in agreement with Fig.~\ref{fig:spectrograms}---where there are strong contributions from plane and satellite communications.
-These sources have high intensity and spread over multiple frequency bins, collectively defining a frequency band that could be excluded in analyses.
+For GP300, the PSD is mostly free of peaks, except in the 118--140~MHz range where there are strong contributions from plane and satellite communications.
+These sources have high intensity and are spread over multiple frequency bins, collectively defining a frequency band that will be excluded in analyses.
 Above 140~MHz, there is a slight drop in the PSD baseline level.
-Since this range is dominated by internal noise, only gain effects are expected, which is consistent with the drop seen in the system performance shown in the transfer functions in Fig.~\ref{fig:transferFuncs}.

-For G@A, we carried out a dedicated run with longer time series and finer frequency resolution (see the caption of Fig.~\ref{fig:spectra}) to resolve individual noise sources more clearly.
-In Fig.~\ref{fig:spectra}, the drop-off in the PSD at low frequencies is due to the impedance mismatch between the LNA and the antenna.
+Since this range is dominated by electronic noise, only gain effects are expected, which is consistent with the drop seen in the system performance shown in the transfer functions in Fig.~\ref{fig:transferFuncs}.
+For G@A, we performed a dedicated run with longer time-series and finer frequency resolution (see the caption of Fig.~\ref{fig:spectra}) to resolve individual background RFI sources more clearly.
+In Fig.~\ref{fig:spectra}, the drop in the PSD at low frequencies is due to the impedance mismatch between the LNA and the antenna.

 Tables \ref{tab:fft_gp300} and \ref{tab:fft_gata} show the identified sources of several of the peaks of the GP300 and G@A spectra in Fig.~\ref{fig:spectra}.
-In particular, the G@A PSD characterizes the electromagnetic background at the Pierre Auger site at frequencies much higher than either AERA or the Auger Radio Detector are capable of measuring.
-This can aid and complement analyses of the Pierre Auger Collaboration---another example of the synergy between the Pierre Auger Observatory and GRAND.
+In particular, the G@A PSD characterizes the electromagnetic background at the Pierre Auger site at frequencies much higher than either AERA or the Pierre Auger Radio Detector are capable of measuring.
+This can aid and complement analyses of the Pierre Auger Collaboration---an example of the synergy between the Pierre Auger Observatory and GRAND.

-Figures~\ref{fig:spectrograms} and \ref{fig:spectra} show that, while radio background is unavoidable in both arrays, it is localized within frequency ranges that can be isolated and masked out in specific analyses.
-For instance, searches for the diffuse Galactic radio emission require noise-free frequency ranges, due to the lower emission amplitude of this background compared to artificial radio sources.
-This search is ongoing in both prototype arrays~\cite{Ma:2025xgd, deErrico:2025qsa}, since it presents an opportunity for detector calibration.

-The above results show that the radio background at both sites is understood.
-At the GP300 site, there are fewer RFI sources compared to the G@A site.
-The baseline levels of the PSDs are the same for both prototype arrays, around $10^{-2}$~mV$^2$~MHz$^{-1}$.
-In summary, early data from the GRAND prototype arrays already validate their usefulness: that, \textbf{\textit{despite differences in hardware and software, the overall response of the GRAND DU is consistent regardless of the deployment site.}} This is a structural finding for future cross-calibration runs and for the later stages of the experiment, which envision two or more 10,000-DU arrays deployed at different geographical locations, and whose data will be analyzed jointly.